colinokain/shrimplysafe/README.md

 - ShrimplySafe is a tool that can be used to hold third-party encrypted, sensitive information as well as encrypted file transfers.
   - Every business needs a website.
 Not every business has the resources to invest in a large server for individual data storage.
 ShrimplySafe offers a solution to this by allowing third party businesses to register and save any information, only accessable by those who own the data, with one secure API call.
   - Businesses do not like hosting sensitive customer data.
 Hosting sensitive information can be a liability for certain businesses that are unable to invest in necessary security.
 ShrimplySafe seeks to alleviate this pressure by hosting the sensitive data for the third-party company.
+  - ShrimplySafe was designed to be a secure solution for account management on behalf of a first party.
+In order to ensure the security of our customers, the applicant must udnergo an application process.
+This process consists of basic information, as well as proof that is authentic of the applicant.
+Upon acceptance your company will be assigned an API key in order to access the ShrimplySafe software.
+Once this key has been assigned, you are now free to start storing safely, ShrimplySafe!
 ## Technical Details
 - ShrimplySafe is running on an Apache Tomcat server with a Java backend.
 - MySQL is hosting the database.